Overview of Oregon’s State Plan Personal Care Program

 Having income and / or assets over Medicaid’s limit(s) does not mean an applicant cannot still qualify for OR Medicaid.
 There are a variety of planning strategies that can be used to help persons who would otherwise be ineligible to become eligible.
 Some of these strategies are fairly easy to implement, and others, exceedingly complex.
 Below are the most common.

-When persons have assets over the limits, they can “spend down” excess assets on ones that are exempt (not counted).
+When persons have assets over the limit, they can “spend down” excess assets on ones that are exempt (not counted).
 While this includes purchasing clothing and home furnishings, Irrevocable Funeral Trusts (IFTs) are another option.
 IFTs are pre-paid funeral and burial expense trusts that Medicaid does not count as assets.
 Medicaid-Compliant Annuities, which turn lump sums of cash into a monthly income stream, are also a good option for some persons.
 However, one must be aware that annuity payments will be counted towards Medicaid’s income limit.
 There are many alternative options when the applicant has assets exceeding the limit.

 Inadequate planning or improperly implementing a Medicaid planning strategy can result in a denial or delay of Medicaid benefits.
 Professional Medicaid Planners are educated in the planning strategies available in Oregon to meet Medicaid’s financial eligibility criteria without jeopardizing Medicaid eligibility.
 Furthermore, while it is thought that Medicaid’s 60-month Look-Back Rule does not apply to the State Plan Personal Care Program, it does apply to Nursing Home Medicaid and other OR long-term care Medicaid programs.
 Commonly, persons require more extensive care as time passes, and therefore, it is critical one not violate the Look-Back Rule.
 Therefore, while there are many planning strategies, they should only be implemented with careful planning and well in advance of the need for long-term care.
 However, there are some workarounds, and Medicaid Planners are aware of them.
 For these reasons, it is highly suggested one consult a Medicaid Planner for assistance in qualifying for Medicaid when over the income and / or asset limit(s).
-Find a Medicaid Planner.
+Find a Certified Medicaid Planner.

 How to Apply for Oregon’s State Plan Personal Care Program